faisalsnour/faisalsnour/README.md

 - 🔭 I’m currently working on re-building my personal website
 - 🌱 I’m currently learning Redux and react stripe.js
 - 📫 You can reach me by email: faisalskhalifa@gmail.com or on LinkedIn https://www.linkedin.com/in/faisal-nour/
+- 😎 Besides coding, I have an interest in Immigration matters

 <!--
 **faisalsnour/faisalsnour** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.